spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/05-gcp/20-create-gcp-iaas-cluster.md

-10. Configure the master and worker node pools.
+10. The Node configuration page is where you can specify the availability zones (AZ), instance types, disk size, and the number of nodes.
+Configure the master and worker node pools.
 A master and a worker node pool are configured by default.
-This is the section where you can specify the availability zones (AZ), instance types, disk size, and the number of nodes.

   <br />